TsviyaOlender/NeuralProgenitors/README.md

 - `R`

 `cortical_analysis.R` and `rostal_analysis.R` are the main scripts used to analyze the scRNA-seq data.
 `read_human_embryonic_atlas.R` was used to process the data from Braun et al. (2023), *Science* (https://cellxgene.cziscience.com/collections/4d8fed08-2d6d-4692-b5ea-464f1d072077), and to generate the scRNA reference matrix for CIBERSORT bulk deconvolution.
+This script make use in functions that are in the file `seurat_functions_V2.R`
 `label_transfer.R` was used to annotate the cortical scRNA-seq dataset using the Braun et al. dataset as a reference.
 ## System Requirements